ibm-developer/generator-ibm-service-enablement/generators/service-push/templates/node/README.md

 ###  LocalDevConfig

-This is where your local configuration is stored for Cloudant.
+This is where your local configuration is stored for Push.
 ```
 {
   "push_app_guid": "XXXX",